 This is a messy project.
 I mean, you’re painting watered-down glitter glaze on a wall, unless you want glitter floors too, drop cloths are a must to minimize the mess.
 I used a sheet the kids had destroyed.

 3. Mix your glitter glaze

 I did 1 cup (8 oz) water to 16 oz of glaze, but if you want a stronger glitter effect, reduce the water.
 If you want even less shine, go a little more.
 You can do a test patch if you like.
 While the glaze is wet, it will come off with warm water.
 Coverage-wise, it looks much like it does wet once dry except you can’t tell where the brush strokes are and such.

 As noted up there, a 16 oz. bottle mixed this way covered an 8 x 10 room with one small window and a door.

 I was not brave enough to try a paint roller on this project.
 I feared it would absorb all my glaze and I’d be stuck buying more.
 If you try it, drop us a comment and let the rest of the DIY glitter wall makers know there’s an easier way, but I used a 4-in. edging brush.
 Again, if you didn’t read the beginning of this thing, an 8 x 10 room took me about 45 minutes this way, ceiling to floor, full coverage.

 5. Let it dry

 That’s it.
 Now you just sit back and enjoy the sparkle, which is way easier than trying to photograph these glitter walls was.
-Seriously, I could not capture how cool these ended up looking.
-They are purple at one angle, step two feet, the lighting makes them look a shiny silver-green like fairy wings.
+Seriously, I could not capture how cool the final result ended up looking.
+These walls are purple at one angle, step two feet, the lighting makes them look a shiny silver-green like fairy wings.
 When the sunlight comes in it looks like her walls are covered in diamond flecks.
 I’d do this to my whole house if my husband wouldn’t kill me, because sparkle!